BR ex-WD Austerity 2-10-0: Classification

 They were given the power classification 8F.
 BR considered them as standard locomotives, numbering them in the numbering series reserved for BR standard engines and assigning them the boiler No. BR11.
 The tenders were given the classification BR5.

 Stock list

 Withdrawal

 Withdrawals started in 1961 and continued at a reasonable pace before the remaining 17 were withdrawn en masse in December 1962.

 Preservation

-None of the BR engines was preserved.
+None of the BR engines were preserved.
 However, there is a "90775" running in Great Britain which was repatriated from Greece, formerly being WD No.76352, SEK No. Lb951.
 It is based on the North Norfolk Railway.
 Ex-WD No. 3672 Dame Vera Lynn, which is under overhaul at North Yorkshire Moors Railway, has been repatriated from Greece as well.
 There is also ex-WD LMR 600 Gordon which has survived and has been steamed on the Severn Valley Railway, though since 2008 it has been out of service, cosmetically restored and on display in Highley Engine House.